Don’t Toss These 50 Things—Repurpose Them Instead!

 Flour Sifter Flower Pot

-Keep your green thumb supple with these brilliant indoor gardening ideas.
+Keep your green thumb supple with these indoor gardening ideas.

 Oil-Bottle Hardware Tote